-This newsletter gives an outline of what your child will be doing this term and how you can support them. /for more information follow this link
+This newsletter gives an outline of what your child will be doing this term and how you can support them, please follow this link.

 New parents are asked to read, discuss with their child and sign a Home/School Agreement which establishes a partnership between the school and parents.
 The agreement sets out expectations and responsibilities regarding attendance, behaviour, communication and home-learning.
 We ask parents to take an interest in what their child is doing at school.

 Homework provides parents with an ideal opportunity to get involved with their child’s progress.
 Teachers will sometimes set homework designed to reinforce or extend what is learnt at school.